-Recently, Quantum Design expanded its product line beyond material characterization, to include instruments such as: an innovative 7T magneto-optical cryostat for experiments that use light and other forms of radiant energy to probe matter; a compact IR Crystal Furnace for the creation of new materials; a Superconducting High-Gradient Magnetic Separator (SHGMS) for the processing and improvement of Kaolin clay; and a full line of Advanced Technology Liquefiers (ATL) and Helium Recovery Systems for the conservation and recycling of helium (a vital and increasingly scarce resource essential for cryogenic research and instrumentation).
+Recently, Quantum Design expanded its product line beyond material characterization, to include instruments such as: an innovative 7T magneto-optical cryostat for experiments that use light and other forms of radiant energy to probe matter; a compact IR Crystal Furnace and also a laser furnace for the creation of new materials; and a full line of NexGen Liquefiers and Helium Recovery Systems for the conservation and recycling of helium (a vital and increasingly scarce resource essential for cryogenic research and instrumentation).

 In diverse areas such as materials characterization, high-sensitivity electrical measurements, magneto-optical experiments, and in-lab helium conservation, Quantum Design’s team of scientists and engineers provides a full spectrum of service and application support for customers both domestically and internationally.